A Magical Ear Ache: Treating Dog Ear Infection

 Treating Dog Ear Infection

-Dog ear infections just like canine hot spots also quite often develop due to allergies.
+Dog ear infections just like canine hot spots, also often develop because of allergies.
 If your dog has seasonal allergies, you’ll need to be extra vigilant.
 When dogs enjoy hot water games like hose tag, getting water inside the ears can predispose to earache and dog ear infection.